Tests#

 Writing tests#

-We highly recommend using Test Driven Development when contributing code.
+We highly recommend using Test-Driven Development when contributing code.
 This not only ensures you have tests written, it often makes implementation easier since you start out with a specification for your function.

 What to test#